 For decades PM is supplying linear guides made out of full ceramic as well as hybrid versions.
 In 2005 PM was the first manufacturer introducing ceramic linear guides on the market.
-On this page you find general information about the ceramics we are using.
+On this page, you find general information about the ceramics we are using.
 For more detailed information or advice for your application ask one of our experts or our local sales partner.

 Ceramics are superior to steel in density and hardness.
-Because of their non-magnetic property they are an ideal material for use in non-magnetic or ultra-high vacuum environment in new generation machines.
-PM engineers have developed numerous of ceramics designs.
+Because of their non-magnetic property, they are an ideal material for use in a non-magnetic or ultra-high vacuum environment in new generation machines.
+PM engineers have developed numerous ceramics designs.
 We continue to focus on solutions that incorporate the silicon nitride (Si3N4) or oxide family (Alumina Al2O3 or Zirconia ZrO2) of ceramic compounds.
 The selection is made on operating conditions such as speed, temperature and surface finishing.

 Send us an email or call us to receive more information about the use of ceramic linear guideways.

 Ceramics density is about 40%-60% percent of traditional bearing steel DIN 1.3505.
-Because force is directly proportional to mass, the low density silicon nitride significantly reduces the starting force which is required to move the slide/stage.
+Because force is directly proportional to mass, the low-density silicon nitride significantly reduces the starting force which is required to move the slide/stage.
 This enhances operations in high dynamic applications where the reduction of the mass-moment of inertia is an ongoing issue.

-The lifespan of linear bearings is directly related to hardness, the most critical mechanical property of a bearing material.
-With an impressive hardness of 78 HRc., twice as hard as many bearing steels - and a high compressive strength, about 5 to 7 times that of steel, silicon nitride improves wear resistance, minimizing the damaging effects of repeated surface contacts.
+The lifespan of linear bearings is directly related to hardness, the most critical mechanical property of bearing material.
+With an impressive hardness of 78 HRc., twice as hard as many bearing steel - and a high compressive strength, about 5 to 7 times that of steel, silicon nitride improves wear resistance, minimizing the damaging effects of repeated surface contacts.
 The lifetime of ceramic bearings varies with the operating conditions.
-Results of a lifespan test of steel and full ceramic linear bearings without lubricaton are presented in the left figure.
+Results of a lifespan test of steel and full ceramic linear bearings without lubrication are presented in the left figure.

-The mechanical properties of ceramic guides do not change by extreme low (cryogenic) and extreme high temperatures - approximately 800ºC which makes it very suitable for use as heat resistant material.
+The mechanical properties of ceramic guides do not change by extreme low (cryogenic) and extremely high temperatures - approximately 800ºC which makes it very suitable for use as heat resistant material.
 A major problem by such high temperatures is lubrication.
 Oil and grease can normally be used in temperatures up to 300ºC.
-When temperature exceed this, solid lubricants can be used.
+When the temperature exceeds this, solid lubricants can be used.
 However, solid lubricant can only be used for temperatures up to 500ºC.
 Ceramic bearings can operate at temperatures up to 800ºC, exceeding the best high temperature bearing steels by a factor of three.

 Ceramic linear guides and slides are manufactured on a make-to-order basis.
-In this way the ceramic bearing specifications can be matched with your system requirements such as speed, operating temperature and accuracy.
+In this way, the ceramic bearing specifications can be matched with your system requirements such as speed, operating temperature and accuracy.
 Manufacturing starts after all technical details are cleared.
 Our engineers are on call to assist you to find the right linear guideway.
 They are ready to offer you the best solution, no matter how complex and unique your problems are.
 Contact us for more information about ceramic linear guides.